-14.3 Non-Compliance/'for cause' on-site monitoring
+14.2 Non-Compliance/'for cause' on-site monitoring

-Additional on-site monitoring visits may be scheduled where there is evidence or suspicion of non-compliance at a site with important aspect(s) of the trial/GCP requirements.
+On-site monitoring visits may be scheduled where there is evidence or suspicion of noncompliance at a site with important aspect(s) of the trial/GCP requirements.
 Sites will be sent a letter in advance outlining the reason(s) for the visit, a list of the documents that are to be reviewed, interviews that will be conducted, planned inspections of the facilities, who will be performing the visit and when the visit will likely occur.